-The Board of Selectmen seeks members to the newly established Ethics Commission.
+In June, 2022 the Board of Selectmen appointed members to the newly established Ethics Commission.

-Any public member interested in working on this Committee can complete the Application for Boards & Commissions found here no later than February 18, 2022.
-Any questions can be directed to Lauren Rhines at 203-245-5602.
+Any public member interested in working on this Committee in the future can complete the Application for Boards & Commissions.
+Any questions can be directed to Jaclyn Lehet at (203) 245-5602.

 Sec.
 2-204.
 Ethics commission.